rlacher/allianz-sentiment-challenge/README.md

 ## Test

-Basic automated integration tests verify core API functionality.
-Tests cover key functional paths due to the time-constrained scope of this challenge.
+Unit and integration tests verify the API contract, focusing on critical functionality within the constraints of this challenge.

 Run the following from the project root to execute the test suite with an inlined coverage report: